TownLake/blog-samrhea-legacy/content/posts/2021/browser-mac.md

 ![Allow Rule](../../../static/media/post-images/browser-mac/allow-rule.png)

-I'll scroll down to the bottom of the page to define who is allowed by defining an `Includ` rule. in this case, it's a single email address.
+I'll scroll down to the bottom of the page to define who is allowed by defining an `Include` rule. in this case, it's a single email address.
 I'll come back and add a `Require` rule to [force logins to use a hardkey](https://blog.cloudflare.com/require-hard-key-auth-with-cloudflare-access/) as the multifactor method.

 ![Include Rule](../../../static/media/post-images/browser-mac/rule-config.png)